rohaanzuberi/Serious-SQL/Data_Inspection_and_Cleaning.md

 | systolic | numeric |
 | diastolic | numeric |

-Following are the activities carried out to deal with the messy dataset:
+Following are the activities carried out to explore the messy dataset:

 ## 📌 Data Inspection